Cuban Friendship Urn

 The Cuban Friendship Urn in Washington DC is near the base of the Fourteenth Street Bridge in East Potomac Park.

-It’s not far form the George Mason Memorial and Jefferson Memorial.
+It’s not far from the George Mason Memorial and Jefferson Memorial.

 The easiest way to get there is either to walk from the George Mason Memorial or Jefferson Memorial or drive and park in Parking Lot A on Hains Point along Ohio Drive SW between the George Mason Bridge and the Fourteenth Street Bridge.